• Skip to main content

 • 250 grams Marie biscuits One packet (approx. 2 ¼ cups, when crushed)

-• 4 bars Peppermint Crisp chocolate 140 grams, or use any other chopped peppermint chocolate of choice, finely chopped
+• 4 bars Peppermint Crisp chocolate 140 grams, or use any other chopped peppermint chocolate of choice, very finely chopped

 • ¾ cup desiccated coconut